fosslight/fosslight-guide-en/scanner/1_dependency.md

    $ fosslight_dependency
    ```
    - If the node_modules directory is already installed, run with the -m option.
    - If you want to analyze only production dependencies, the node_modules directory must contain only production packages.
-(Install with $npm install --production)
+(Install with $npm install \-\-production)
    ```
    $ fosslight_dependency -m npm
    ```